By J.R. Duren • Last updated: November 20, 2018

 1. Use a Christmas-list app to organize and budget presents.

 Overspending during the holidays is a real possibility for most consumers.
 Avoid this by creating a budget and using a Christmas-list app to track who you’re buying for and when you buy their present.
 Here’s how to make a holiday budget.

-2. Use apps to make shopping easier.
+2. Use apps to make smart buying choices.